JesusOfCarrots/sharegruen/README.md

 # ToDo
-- issue with Headline bar sacing (loading)
-- issue with scaling the text from the Headline
+- issue with scaling the text from the Headline (horizontal)
 - No new lines in properties Tex textbox (simple Text)
 - cleanup folder 'uploads'
 - autopilot